reviewpad/action-showcase/README.md

 # action-demo
-Repository to showcase Revy actions
+Repository to showcase Revy actions.

+Check out the list of pull requests for examples.